 Mold gathers and multiplies from spores in the air.
 It will stick to leaves and get caught in the hairs protruding from buds.
 These spores are everywhere, but you can reduce and prevent them when you farm your cannabis.
 Good farming, processing, and packaging will eliminate most mold, but you must look closely at any product you consider for purchase.
 The most common molds affecting cannabis plants are Botrytis and Powdery White mildew.

-Botrytis appears on plants after heavy rain outdoors or on indoor plants raised in humid environments.
-This form of mildew begins and multiplies inside moist nugs before appearing where you can see it.
+Botrytis appears on plants after heavy rain outdoors or indoor plants raised in humid environments.
+This mildew begins and multiplies inside moist nugs before appearing where you can see it.
 They call it "bud rot" because it stays dormant until the environment triggers it, and when it gets going, it breaks through the bud's cell walls.
 When it shows up, your plants are in trouble.
 It would be best if you watched for yellowing leaves or grey colas.
 If the buds are dry and crumble, you will see the mold.

 So, what can growers do?